 The Group established its audit committee (the "Audit Committee") since 2008 with written terms of reference in compliance with the Code.
 The primary duties of the Audit Committee are, inter alia, to assist the Board in providing an independent view of the effectiveness of the Group's financial reporting system, internal control and risk management system, to review and monitor the audit process, to review the Company's financial information, and to perform other duties and responsibilities as assigned by the Board.
-The Audit Committee currently comprises three independent non-executive Directors, namely, Dr. Hu Guo Qing, Ms. Ji Qin Zhi and Mr. Chan Yuk Hiu, Taylor (Chairman).
-The Audit Committee has reviewed the annual results of the Group for the year ended 30 June 2016.
+The Audit Committee currently comprises three independent non-executive Directors, namely, Dr. Hu Guo Qing, Ms. Ji Qin Zhi and Mr. Chan Yuk Hiu, Taylor.
+Mr. Chan Yuk Hiu, Taylor is the chairman of the Audit Committee.
+The Audit Committee has reviewed the annual results of the Group for the year ended 30 June 2017.